boyter/boyter.org/content/posts/sloc-cloc-code.md

 Note that the calculations will not be 100% the same as tokei for a few reasons.

- - scc picks up addtional languages and file types
+ - scc picks up additional languages and file types
  - scc will always count blank lines in a file even if it is not counting code or comments
  - there are some differences in how they both behave with newlines with tokei counting \n similar to wc